 Assistantship awards offer a stipend to the student in return for certain specified services to Colorado State University.
 The stipend is treated as income (subject to withholding taxes) and both the University and the student agree to a formal appointment when an assistantship is arranged.
 Graduate Assistant Minimum Stipends are published each spring.

-Tuition Benefit
+Graduate Assistant Tuition Benefit

-Tuition is covered by the Graduate School for some graduate assistants.
-To be eligible for the tuition benefits, appointments must typically be made by the University Census date (12 days into the semester).
-Tuition benefits do NOT apply to CSU Online courses.
 If specified on a Graduate Assistant Appointment and Certification Form, this benefit is provided in the form of financial aid, independently of the stipend, as a qualified base tuition reduction given for educational purposes under Section 117 of the Internal Revenue Code.
-The Graduate School only funds this benefit in the Fall and Spring semesters.
-Base tuition amounts are published on the Office of Financial Aid’s Tuition and Fee webpage in the Graduate Tuition and Fees section.
-Tuition Remission does not cover the Graduate Differential Tuition amounts published in this section.
+This benefit is only provided in the Fall and Spring semesters.

 Tuition Benefit for Graduate Teaching and Support Assistants